healthdisparities/SISG2024-Module4/README.md

 After attending this module, participants will be able to:

-+ Understand how health disparities are defined and characterized.
++ Understand how health disparities are defined, quantified, and characterized.

 + Understand the conceptual relationships and differences between race, ethnicity, and ancestry.